 Richard Bateman joined the Chamber of Shipping (UK) in 1969, later to become the General Council of British Shipping and following that, was Executive Secretary of the Geological Society from 1980-1997.

-He graduated with an MA in Maritime History from Greenwich Maritime Institute, University of Greenwich in 2002 and since then has been responsible for the administration of the Hakluyt Society, a registered charity established in 1846, to publish scholarly works in the field of voyages, travel and exploration.
-It has an international membership of some 1,200 in 60 countries but which is concentrated largely in the UK and in the United States.
+He graduated with an MA in Maritime History from Greenwich Maritime Institute, University of Greenwich in 2002 and from then until 2017 was responsible for the administration of the Hakluyt Society, a registered charity established in 1846, to publish scholarly works in the field of voyages, travel and exploration.

 He is a Council member the Society for Nautical Research, Chairman of its Heritage and Craft Committee and was elected a Fellow of the Society in 2015.
 He is also a trustee of the Greenwich Forum; whose mission is to promote awareness of Britain’s dependence on the sea.